Oklahoma Income Tax Calculator

 Oklahoma income tax applies to single filers, married couples filing jointly, head of household filers and married couples filing separately.
 Bracket thresholds and standard deductions may differ by filing status.

-Oklahoma's top individual income tax rate is 4.75% for 2024, applying to taxable income above $7,200 for single filers and above $12,200 for married filing jointly and head of household filers.
+Oklahoma's top individual income tax rate is 4.5% for tax year 2026, applying to taxable income above $7,200 for single and married-filing-separate filers and above $14,400 for married filing jointly, head of household and surviving spouse filers.

 What standard deduction can Oklahoma filers claim?

-How has Oklahoma's top income tax rate changed in recent years?
+How has Oklahoma's top income tax rate changed recently?

 Official sources